 The Atlantic bay nettle has two color varieties; in the upper Chesapeake Bay, the white variety is most prevalent, and closer to the Atlantic Ocean, this jelly can have a white, red or brown coloration.
 Nettles populate the Chesapeake Bay and its tributaries primarily from July through September, though some individuals can be present into November.

-Zooplankton, worms, mosquito larvae, fish eggs, juvenile crustaceans and other jellies.
+Atlantic bay nettles feed on zooplankton, worms, mosquito larvae, fish eggs, juvenile crustaceans and other jellies.

 The Atlantic bay nettle's bell can grow up to 7 inches wide.

-Common in the Chesapeake Bay in the summer months and into fall.
+Atlantic bay nettles are common in the Chesapeake Bay in the summer months and into fall.

 Sea turtles, ocean sunfish, larger jellies and even birds are predators of the Atlantic bay nettle.